cycloptux/GiselleBot-Documentation/docs/Fun And Games/auction.md

 ### Command Description

 Lets a user bid a certain amount for the current auction.
-Validation rules are in place to make sure that the bid is valid before it\'s registered.
+Validation rules are in place to make sure that the bid is valid before it's registered.
 Invalid bids will still be registered in the detailed .csv that is sent to the author, but those will not interfere with the actual auction.